‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 For Trump, it was a trademark performance that is consistent with how he has approached challenges much of his life: More Trump.
 Louder Trump.
 He bulldozed through the debate hall for 98 minutes, with a mix of attacks, insults and falsehoods, getting louder and angrier at times, his visage turning red.
 He seemed intent from the start on overwhelming the event rather than participating in it.

 But his performance was not ideal in the opinion of some of his advisers.
-The president is trailing Biden badly with women voters and his campaign is trying to close that gap while also trying to hold onto independents who like some of what he has delivered as president but do not like his tactics or personality.
+The president is trailing Biden badly with female voters and his campaign is trying to close that gap while also trying to hold onto independents who like some of what he has delivered as president but do not like his tactics or personality.

 Trump’s aides have privately said that they want to make the election less of a referendum on his personality and character, believing it is not a way to win.
 They want him to show more empathy and to talk less about himself — a strategy they put on display during the Republican convention in August.